cs1302uga/cs1302-api-app/README.rst

 This assignment is worth 100 points.

 Primary Functions (90 points)
-   Your app will have some general requirements related to its functionality that depend on the app category that you chose.

-   Here are the category-specific requirements:

-   :External API Tool:
-      For an **External API Tool**, this means that your app integrates two or more external RESTful JSON APIs based on user input and combines the responses in some meaningful / interesting way.
+   Your app must integrate two or more external RESTful JSON APIs based on user input and combine the responses in some meaningful / interesting way.
 Combining responses means that the response from one API should be used (at least in part) to query the second API.
 Your application must automate the process of connecting two different APIs for a single purpose.
 Failure to meet this requirement will result in a grade of 0 for this category.
 If you have questions about whether or not your idea is sufficient, please discuss it with an instructor.

-   :Arcade Game:
-      For an **Arcade Game**, this means that the visuals and game mechanics are easily recognizable and consistent with traditional implementations of the game you chose, and that you utilized either keyboard event handlers or mouse event handlers that aren't related to one or more buttons.
-Failure to meet this requirement will result in a grade of 0 for this category.
-If you have questions about whether or not your idea is sufficient, please discuss it with an instructor.

 Multiple Uses per Execution (10 points)
-   After the application is started, your application should allow a user to perform the primary function provided by the app an arbitrary number of times without requiring them to exit and rerun the application.
+   After the application is started, your application should allow the user to query the API(s) an arbitrary number of times without requiring them to exit and rerun the application.
 By arbitrary, we mean that there is no limit to how many times the user may do this.

-   Here are the category-specific requirements:

-   :External API Tool:
-      For an **External API Tool**, this usually means that the user is able to query the API(s) more than once without restarting the program.

-   :Arcade Game:
-      For an **Arcade Game**, this usually means that when a game ends, the program does not terminate; instead, the user is able to start another game should they desire to do so.

 Non-Functional Requirements
 ***************************